2010 NCAA Division I men's basketball tournament: Tournament procedure

 A total of 65 teams were selected for the tournament.
 Thirty one of the teams earned automatic bids by winning their conference tournaments.
-The automatic bid of the Ivy League, which does not conduct a postseason tournament, went to Cornell, its regular season champion.
+The automatic bid of the Ivy League, which at the time did not conduct a postseason tournament, went to Cornell, its regular season champion.
 The remaining 34 teams were granted at-large bids, which were extended by the NCAA Selection Committee.

 Two teams played an opening-round game, popularly called the play-in game; the winner of that game advanced to the main draw of the tournament and played a top seed in one of the regionals.
 The 2010 game was played on March 16 at University of Dayton Arena in Dayton, Ohio, as it has been since its inception in 2001.

 All 64 teams were seeded 1 to 16 within their regions; the winner of the play-in game automatically received a 16 seed.
 The Selection Committee seeded the entire field from 1 to 65.
 UCLA athletic director Dan Guerrero took over as chair of the Division I Men's Basketball Committee.

 Defending champion North Carolina did not qualify for the Tournament, while two schools made their first post-season appearance: Southern Conference champion Wofford and SWAC champion Arkansas-Pine Bluff.
 Conference USA champion Houston made its first NCAA Tournament appearance in 18 years.